Singapore GP: Mercedes braced for 'tricky' test on Ferrari-friendly track

 "However, we also know that we've been strong at Monza in recent years and the track characteristics make the Italian Grand Prix a bit of an outlier"

-But this weekend's race, which is live on Sky Sports F1, should be an altogether tougher test for Mercedes as, like Monaco, it is a tight street circuit which has never truly suited their power-friendly cars.
+But this weekend's race should be an altogether tougher test for Mercedes as, like Monaco, it is a tight street circuit which has never truly suited their power-friendly cars.

 Wolff continued: "Singapore, on the other hand, has features that we've struggled with in the past.
 The short straights, the slow, tight corners and the bumpy surface all make the Marina Bay Street Circuit one of the trickiest tracks of the season for us.